allenrobel/ask/docs/spirent/stc_streamblock.rst

                                             - Required if action is create

 rx_protocol                             The protocol of the rx entity.
 This is used,
-                                        along with rx, and rx_type, to construct the Spirent DstBinding-targets value::
+                                        along with rx_name, and rx_type, to construct the Spirent DstBinding-targets value::

                                             - Type: str()